 Although ankle sprains are common, they aren’t always minor injuries.
-If you need your ankle injury looked at, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you need your ankle injury looked at, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?

 Ankle sprains are the result of a tear in the ligaments within the ankle.
 These injuries may happen when you make a rapid shifting movement while your foot is planted.
 A less common way to sprain your ankle is when your ankle rolls inward while your foot turns outward.

 - Pain at the sight of the tear

 - Ankle area is tender to touch

 - In severe cases, may hear/feel something tear

 Preventing a Sprain